maintenance

 Preparation

-1. Empty the drip tray and reinsert
+1. Empty the drip tray and slide it back in

 Step 1: Insert the Cleaning Disc